 What does the research say about the Attention Autism approach?

-Gina Davies' work shows sensory activities build focus in neurodivergent learners.
-Structured steps help learners become independent.
-This mirrors findings: visual aids and fun boost engagement for autistic learners (Davies, year not provided).
+Gina Davies' work shows that sensory activities build focus in neurodivergent learners.
+Clear steps help learners become more independent.
+This matches the findings that visual aids and fun boost engagement for autistic learners (Davies, year not provided).

 Common Challenges and Troubleshooting